 Mirik is nearby at a distance of just 13 km and can be reached in about half an hour.
 The Manju Khola picnic spot and a nice park are set amongst nature.
 The park was opened in 2011 and is about 8 km from Bungkulung and can be reached in about 20 minutes.
 You can also pay a visit to Dudhia which is about 11 km and takes about half an hour to reach.
 There is also a short route to reach Kurseong about 17 km away which takes about 45 minutes.

 As Bungkulung is a combination of Hill, River, Jungle, and Tea Garden, guests can engage themselves in different activities.
 They can go for a village trek and discover the government-run project of pisciculture on several local ponds.
 Guests can also trek to the Balasun River and enjoy camping near the riverside.
 A Hanging bridge made of Old Iron Cascade will welcome you while entering the trek route through the jungle.
 Guests can also visit 2 Tea Gardens - Murmah Tea Garden and Gayabari Tea Garden and enjoy a visit to the factories of these gardens.
 In the evening local cultural programs are also organized in some local homestays on advance notice.
 Bungkulung is a village in the Limbu Community, people can enjoy the cultural dance program in the evening.
 A few orange gardens can also be seen in the village.

 A large number of local people are dependent on agriculture and cultivation in the paddy fields.
-As tourism is getting popular in the village, local villagers are also engaging themselves as guide, transporter and hosts apart from cultivation.
+As tourism is getting popular in the village, local villagers are also engaging themselves as a guide, transporter, and hosts apart from cultivation.
 Villagers are also working in the tea gardens nearby.
-A part of the villagers are from Limbu community though other hilly tribes also live here.
-Nepali is the local language here though Hindi, English and Bengali is widely understood.
+A part of the villagers is from the Limbu community through other hilly tribes also live here.
+Nepali is the local language here though Hindi, English, and Bengali are widely understood.